What was it? I’d never heard or read about this illness.

 What’s wrong with me, Doctor?
 We don’t know.
 A scary disease has a scary answer.

 Of course, it’s not just with lung diseases where this awful I-don’t-know answer slaps us in the face.
-I’ve spent time with anguished families because a loved one committed suicide.
+I’ve spent time with anguished families because a loved one died by suicide.
 When a person takes their own life, his or her reasons often die with them.
 Families are left behind, second-guessing the past, feeling helpless and guilty in the present.

 After months of complaining about eating concerns and constipation that never seemed to go away, my mother was diagnosed with cancer.